mrapp-ke/MLRL-Boomer/python/subprojects/testbed/README.md

     --n-estimators 50
 ```

 The above command does not only train a model, but also evaluates it according to common measures and prints the evaluation results.
 It does also demonstrate how algorithmic parameters can be controlled via command line arguments.
-In the documentation, we provide more details on the [integration of custom algorithms](<(https://mlrl-boomer.readthedocs.io/en/latest/user_guide/testbed/runnables.html)>) and the capabilities of the [command line API](https://mlrl-boomer.readthedocs.io/en/latest/user_guide/testbed/index.html).
+In the documentation, we provide more details on the [integration of custom algorithms](https://mlrl-boomer.readthedocs.io/en/latest/user_guide/testbed/runnables.html) and the capabilities of the [command line API](https://mlrl-boomer.readthedocs.io/en/latest/user_guide/testbed/index.html).

-## :checkered_flag: Advantages
+### 🏁 Advantages

-Making use of `mlrl-testbed` does not only help with the burdens of training and evaluating machine learning models, it can also help making your own methods and algorithms more accessible to users.
-This is demonstrated by the rule learning algorithms [mlrl-boomer](https://pypi.org/project/mlrl-boomer/) and [mlrl-seco](https://pypi.org/project/mlrl-seco/) that can easily be run via the command line API described above and even extend it with rule-specific funtionalities.
+Making use of MLRL-Testbed does not only help with the burdens of training and evaluating machine learning models, it can also help making your own methods and algorithms more accessible to users.
+This is demonstrated by the rule learning algorithms [mlrl-boomer](https://pypi.org/project/mlrl-boomer/) and [mlrl-seco](https://pypi.org/project/mlrl-seco/) that can easily be run via the command line API described above and even extend it with rule-specific functionalities.

-## :wrench: Functionalities
+### 🔧 Functionalities

 The package [mlrl-testbed-sklearn](https://pypi.org/project/mlrl-testbed-sklearn/) provides a command line API that allows configuring and running machine learning algorithms.
 It allows to apply machine learning algorithms to different datasets and can evaluate their predictive performance in terms of commonly used measures.
 In detail, it supports the following functionalities: